-As stated above, insurance amounts will be determined by recommendation of the County and The Legacy Academy' insurance company for schools of similar size, location, and student population.
+As stated above, insurance amounts will be determined by recommendation of the County Office of Education and The Legacy Academy' insurance company for schools of similar size, location, and student population.
 The County shall be named an additional insured on the general liability insurance of The Legacy Academy.